KaiYan289/RLpapersnote/README.md

 * *Image Augmentation is All You Need: Regularizing Deep Reinforcement Learning from Pixels* (DRQ)

 The two works above are almost done in the same time; for DRQ, if we set the number of augmented samples to be 1, then it is RAD.
 DRQ claims that the Q-values should be the same before and after different data augmentations on states given by images, and thus it samples multiple data augmentations to "average the Q-values" among them.

+* *Self-Predictive Dynamics for Generalization of Vision-based Reinforcement Learning* (IJCAI 22')

+Another work of auxiliary task besides RL using data augmentation.
+The difference is that this work tries to add a forward dynamics to the system.
+There is a weak data augmentation and a strong data augmentation.

+* *Don’t Touch What Matters: Task-Aware Lipschitz Data Augmentation for Visual Reinforcement Learning* (IJCAI 22')

 ## Model-based RL